Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 2. Switching the Price

 Price matters in decision-making.
 Compare your prices with competitors to ensure you offer the right value.
-If changing prices isn’t an option now, improve your pricing section layout.
+If adjusting prices isn’t an option, experiment with improving the pricing section’s layout during your landing page A/B testing.

 switch-prices-for-ab-testing-landing-pages.webp